Semantic Search & Knowledge Graph: How Google Understands Meaning

 Types of Featured Snippets

-Paragraph Snippets answer “What is” questions with a short text section of about 40-60 words.
-List Snippets appear for “How-to” guides or rankings and show numbered or bulleted lists.
-Table Snippets present comparative data in table form.
+Google shows different snippet formats depending on search intent: Paragraph Snippets answer “What is” questions with a short text section of about 40-60 words.
+List Snippets appear for “How-to” guides or rankings.
+Table Snippets present comparative data.
 Video Snippets show a relevant YouTube clip with a timestamp.

 How to Win Featured Snippets